marekjulian/marekjulian-rails3-tst-bootstrap/README.md

 # Image Storage

-Images will be stored on Flickr.
+Images are stored on Flickr.
 Flickr images will be included in sets, and associated with an image variant.

-  Images have variants, and each variant can have one or more styles.
+Images have variants, and each variant can have one or more styles available on Flickr.

 # Accessing Images

-  When images are linked, a Flickr URL will be generated for an image variant and a particular style.
+When links are generated for image variants, a Flickr URL will be generated for a particular style.
 However, images can also be referenced via URLs on the marekjulian.com domain.
 These will simply redirect to the appropriate Flickr URL.

 ## marekjulain.com URLs

-Images can be referenced via the marekjulian.com domain.
+Images and image variants can be referenced via the marekjulian.com domain.

 ### images

+`
   /media-archives/<archive id>/images/<image id>[.<extension>][?<image params>]

     <extension> ::= <image mime type extension> || json